SwissPowershell/SPS-PSHelper/README.md

 > First call to Write-Log will set **LogLevel** and **LogFile** for the script scope.

 > [!IMPORTANT]
-> First call to Write-Log in the script scope will add an HEADER to the log file.
+> First call to Write-Log in the script scope will add a HEADER to the log file.

 > [!IMPORTANT]
 > You don't need to set them for each call.